K: What inspired the it.vanishes concept & brand?

 It was part of creating this new third wave of the outdoors that’s more about the bridge between being in a city and being outside.

 R: Most of my life I’ve worked in athletics/sportswear world, but always a bit more on the lifestyle end of the spectrum.
-Throughout my career, it’s been really fun to create things that are for people to perform and look good in.
-Creating this concept is about taking a new look at the outdoor space.
-There tends to be a narrow customer focus that the outdoor industry is marketed toward.
+Throughout my career, it’s been really fun to create things that are for people to perform.
+Creating this concept was like taking a new look on the outdoor space because I think there’s a type that outdoor culture is marketed toward.

-R: What’s been interesting is trying to create outdoor experiences that speak to people on many levels; from the coffee shop, to the music we play its about making connections with people that are new in this space.
-But it's also about people that are a little bit more seasoned in their outside adventure who are excited about the community and get involved in the hike club.
+R: What’s been interesting is trying to create experiences outdoors that speak to people on many levels; from the coffee shop, to the music we play that connect with people that are new in that space.
+But it's also people that are a little bit more seasoned who are excited about the community involved in the hike club.
 Reaching these mountain tops is super fun, especially with a group of people.

 I’m hoping from here, the brand, it’s message, the concept, etc just continues to connect and gives people from various backgrounds the ability to get outside and do their own thing... and have fun doing it!

 R: Tanner Goods always has a really cool perspective on the kind of products they create and the brands they bring in, which invites others to experience something fresh and outside their comfort zone.
 Community building is extremely exciting and thinking about how to create these experiences for people are the values that it.Vanishes and Tanner Goods both share.

 Focusing on quality materials and delivering on a promise to those that support the brands is something I find informs the work we do not only at TG but at it.Vanishes.